Dycool/Nintendo-Switch-Windows-Control/README.md

 ## Controls & Shortcuts

-Any **SDL-compatible controller** connected to your PC is supported, including Xbox, PlayStation, and most standard PC gamepads.
+Any **SDL-compatible controller** connected to your client is supported, so basically any controller on the market.

 | Action  | Shortcut |
 | ------- | -------- |
 | HOME    | Press **GUIDE** button, or **L3 + R3** simultaneously |
 | CAPTURE | Press **START + BACK** simultaneously |

+>These shortcuts can be disabled on the PC client.

 ---